knewplay/book-programming-essential/programming-fundamentals/chapter8.md

   - describe-weather: |
       Imagine you're programming your very own weather robot.
 Your task is to write a function that checks the temperature and tells you how the weather feels.
 The function will take one input: the temperature in degrees Celsius.
 It will return a description of the weather, which can be "Too Hot," "Hot," "Just Perfect," "Cold," or "Too Cold."
 You get to decide what temperature ranges correspond to each of these descriptions.

-      Can you write this function?
       Remember to name your function and clearly define the temperature ranges for each description.
 ---

 Debugging, or fixing errors, is a huge part of programming, even for experts.
 It's as crucial as writing the code itself.
 In this chapter, we'll concentrate on spotting and fixing errors in pseudocode, a key skill for any coder.
 As you improve at this, you'll become a more adept and efficient programmer.